gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 Overtime occurs if a quiz ends in a tie and the team placements (1st, 2nd, 3rd) matter.

-- Additional units of three overtime questions each will be used until the tie is broken
+- Additional units of 3 overtime questions each will be used until the tie is broken
-- Two-team rules will apply in overtime if only two teams are involved
+- 2-team rules will apply in overtime if only 2 teams are involved
 - All the numeric question will be of a different question type

 ## Question Type Distribution